 Keep in mind, that aggregating rental properties for the purpose of Sec.
 199A does not group the properties when it comes to passive activity losses or qualifying as a real estate professional.
 This election is solely for the application of the Sec.
 199A deduction.

 - Maintenance of separate books and records to report the income and expenses of each rental real estate enterprise, including a separate bank account for each enterprise.
+If a rental real estate enterprise contains more than one property, this requirement may be satisfied if income and expense information statements for each property are maintained and then consolidated.

 Practical Application and QuickBooks® Online